 Full schedule for the day:

 11:00-19:00 Trunk show open for the public, FREE OF CHARGE AND NO REGISTRATION NEEDED.
-Exhibitions with Altan Bottier, Bridlen, Catella Shoemaker (Daniel Wegan), CNES Shoemaker, Mori of Shoemakers, Norman Vilalta, Paolo Scafora, Septieme Largeur, Skolyx / TLB Mallorca and Zeb Shoes.
-Also exhibitions with the event’s main partner Saphir (shoe care) and partners J. Hopenstand (leather belts and accessories) and Cad & the Dandy (tailoring), plus shoemaking championships partner Master Shoemakers (book).
+Exhibitions with Acme Shoemaker, Bridlen, Catella Shoemaker (Daniel Wegan), CNES Shoemaker, Modum Shoes, Mori of Shoemakers, Norman Vilalta, Paolo Scafora, Septieme Largeur, and Skolyx / TLB Mallorca.
+Also exhibitions with the event’s main partner Saphir (shoe care) and partners Bresciani and Cad & the Dandy (tailoring), plus shoemaking championships partner Master Shoemakers (book).
 On display are all competition shoes in the World Championships in Shoemaking.

 11.15-17.15 (1 hour break 14.45-15.45) Final of the World Championships in Shoe Patina in collaboration with Saphir, 1st prize TLB Mallorca shoes.
 (More info in qualification post here)